6 Best Pressure Assisted Toilets of 2022 — Reviews & Top Picks

 The American Standard Cadet Pressure-Assisted Toilet is our pick for the best overall pressure-assisted toilet.
 This model has a pressure-assisted siphon jet that helps reduce clogs and ensures a strong flush.
 A closed inner tank provides the extra pressure, and the 1.6-gallon tank delivers a strong yet economical flush.
 Its tall height makes it easy to get up and down, and the elongated seat makes it more comfortable.
 It comes in two pieces and is easy to install.

 Overall, we enjoyed reviewing our American Standard Cadet Pressure-Assisted Toilet, and the only negative thing we could say about it is that you need to purchase the seat and lid separately.
+Despite this, we think this is the best pressure assisted toilet on the market this year.

 2. Niagara 77001WHCO1 Stealth Toilet – Best Value